Chapter 4: Construction Details, Section 19: Earthwork

-- Ensure the blaster understands the survey stakes sufficiently to avoid placing explosives beyond slope tolerances.
+- Verify that the blaster understands the survey stakes sufficiently to avoid placing explosives beyond slope tolerances.

 - Order the discontinuance of any method of blasting that leads to overshooting or destruction of property or natural features.

-- Ensure that all legally required warning signs are in place.
+- Check that all legally required warning signs are in place.

 Before ditch excavation, review the plans and the site to determine if original ground needs to be cross-sectioned.
 Most ditches will require slope stakes and, on even ground, you can use slope stake information alone to calculate quantities.
 If cross sections are necessary, the survey party can accomplish that work at the same time as slope staking.

 To assure the integrity of a structure, resident engineers and assistant resident engineers must pay considerable attention to structure excavation and backfill.
 Various categories of structure excavation and backfill and various methods of measurement and payment exist.
 Often, the payment limits will not match the physical limits used in the construction of a facility.
 Also, take the following steps:

 - Before excavation, review the plans and stakes to determine the following:

 - Whether the structure will clear other facilities.